Canopies For Schools

 - Make sure it carries a CE Mark (this is the law)

 - Avoid fabric on structures that could have Polycarbonate.

 - Look at guarantees and ask for samples.

 Fit for Purpose

 One thing that you can check is that the canopy you are looking at was designed for schools, structures that were designed for garden centres, carports or car washes may not be up to the job.

-The above canopies are designed for car wash bays.
+The below canopies are designed for car wash bays.
 They looked good until the wind got up.

 Types of School Canopy Structures

 The applications for canopies may be diverse, but the basic design options for school shelters are relatively simple.
 Here are some of the primary outdoor canopy structures you’ll probably consider when selecting a school shelter.

 Understanding these will help you find the right canopy with the highest standards for your school and will help you avoid overwhelm when you encounter some supplier’s websites.